By Ray Stern

-By Monica Alonzo and Stephen Lemons
+By Stephen Lemons

 By Chris Parker

 Jill Scott -- Celebrity Theatre: Philadelphia soul sister wowed the packed house at this venerable theater-in-the-round, saucy, sultry and sunny all at once.
 And what a smile.
 Her new live album, recorded in Washington, D.C., a few weeks after this date, will let you hear what you missed.

 Tool/Tricky -- Cricket Pavilion: Tricky had a tall task, opening for megapopular Tool before, how to put this, an "anxious" audience at the big west-side venue.
 But he and his tight band played as if this were their last gig, and much of the crowd appreciated it.
 Then came Tool, a powerhouse quartet fronted by offbeat lead singer Maynard James Keenan, who gyrated in his skivvies at the rear of the stage and howled like he meant it.